 Publication Hybrid Space @ @ Regeneration [and its Discontents], Lithuanian Architectural Foundation, Vilnius, Lithuania, 4 June 2021

-During the COVID-19 pandemic, the use of digital instruments is rapidly increasing.
-As the possible consequences of digitization are more sharply outlined, this opens new possibilities for spatial organization.
 This urges us to reconsider the guiding principles and models for the urbanization of technology we want to follow and what our city visions are.
-We can still choose.

-@ KHM #0 Magazine, Academy of Media Arts (KHM), Cologne, Germany, 1 July 2022
+Publication Post COVID-19 City @ KHM #0 Magazine, Academy of Media Arts (KHM), Cologne, Germany, 1 July 2022

 Recent developments such as Internet of Things, Big Data, and Machine Intelligence have ambition and the potential to algorithmically manage life, including urban nature.
 These developments in technology and media are supporting the development of a new hybrid architecture where Architecture and Nature fuse: NatureTecture!